 - CNC routers and laser cutters

 Our faculty are practicing architects and full-time academics whose expertise forms the backbone of our four specialized research labs.
 They’re deeply connected to research, practices, and processes, as well as a wide network of leaders who shape international discourse on architecture and interior design.
 Faculty provide students with the one-on-one guidance they need to formulate critical questions and imagine innovative proposals in their studio work.

 Chair Antje Steinmuller is interested in the agency of architecture at the intersection of citizen-led and city-regulated processes.
 Her current research focuses on new typologies of urban commons, new forms of collective living, and alternative methods for the production of urban public space.
-She's a co-director of the Urban Works Agency, CCA’s urban research lab; a design principal at Studio Urbis; and a founding partner of Ideal x Design, a consultancy that focuses on public-space activation, urban research, and public art design.
+She's co-director of the Urban Works Agency, CCA’s urban research lab, and a founding partner of Ideal x Design, a consultancy that focuses on public-space activation, urban research, and public art design.